 One regional Bridging the Standardization Gap workshop was held in Myanmar in 2013.
 BSG workshops are now referred to as Regional Standardization Forum and are held back to back with Regional Group meeting wherever there is a request.
 In 2013, a workshop on Quality of Service for Mobile Networks is being held for the Regional Group of SG12 in Africa and another workshop on Management of e-waste is being held for Regional Group of SG5 in Africa

-Study Group 3 held its regional meeting for the African region in Congo (Brazzaville) from 20-21 February 2014.
-The SG3 regional meeting for the Latin American and Caribbean region was held in San Jose (Costa Rica) from 13-14 March 2014.
-The SG3 regional meeting for the Arab States was held in Manama (Bahrain) from 29-30 October 2013.
+Study Group 3 held its regional meeting for the African region in Abidjan (Cote d’ Ivoire) from 19-21 February 2016.
+The SG3 regional meeting for the Latin American and Caribbean region was held in Bahamas from 22-24 April 2015.
+The SG3 regional meeting for the Arab States was held in Manama (Bahrain) from 30 November to 2 December 2015.
+The SG3RG-AO meeting was held in Kuala Lumpur (Malaysia) from 29 September to 1 October 2015.
 All three SG3 regional meetings were held in collaboration with BDT Regional Economic and Financial Forums.
+Most ITU-T SG3 regional groups held structured hands-on training for enhancing the participation of developing countries in the work of ITU-T, organized by the TSB Secretariat.

 In 2014, three Regional Standardization Forums were held: for the Arab region on 28 January 2014 in Tunis, for the African region on 23-25 June 2014 in Uganda and for the Asia-Pacific region on 25 August 2014 in Bangkok, Thailand.
 In 2015 one Regional Standardization Forum was held on 24-25 March 2015 in Dakar, Senegal and two are planned later in the year in Asia-Pacific Region (August) and Americas Region (November).

-SG17 has successfully established an African Regional Group within SG17.
+SG17 has successfully established an African Regional Group within SG17; the African Regional Group is reporting to SG17.
+It held its first back-to-back meeting with SG3RG-AFR on 22 January 2016 in Abidjan.

+SG17 has organized a BSG session in each SG17 meeting since 2013 with live interpretation and remote participation facilities.

+ITU-T SG17 and ITU-D SG2 jointly organized a workshop on "Global Cybersecurity Challenges - Collaborating for effective enhancement of cybersecurity in developing countries" in ITU Headquarters in Geneva, Switzerland on Tuesday, 8 September 2015 from 14:30-17:30.

 Action Item 44-26: TSB